 - For those students currently completing a thesis-based Masters degree: If you are interested in applying for the course-based Masters of Science in Physical Therapy program (MScPT), we strongly advise that you complete your thesis-based Masters prior to applying.
 The MScPT program is a full time, intensive program with long hours and placement requirements.
 It does not allow for the flexibility to complete your thesis while being immersed in the MScPT program.

-3. The Anatomy prerequisite course grade will be weighted separately in the GPA calculation for admissions, even if it is completed within your most recent 60 credits.
-Therefore, beginning in 2018, Anatomy must be completed after January 1, 2013 and must be completed before February 1, 2018.
-If your Anatomy is not complete by February 1, 2018 you will be ineligible for application in the 2018 admission year.
-All other prerequisite courses can still be completed in the Winter term of the year of admission (registration by February 1 and completion by June 1).
+4. The Anatomy prerequisite course grade will be weighted separately in the overall admission score.
+Therefore, Anatomy must be completed after January 1, 2015 and must be completed before February 1, 2020.
+If your Anatomy is not complete by February 1, 2020 you will be ineligible for application in the 2020 admission year.
+All other prerequisite courses can still be completed in the Winter term of the year of admission (registration by February 1 and completion/grades reported by June 1).

-- A minimum of 30 hours of volunteer or paid experience working hands on with individuals who have cognitive or physical disabilities.
+- A minimum of 30 hours of volunteer experience working hands on with individuals who have cognitive or physical disabilities.
+Working with family members is not acceptable.

-- The volunteer/paid experience should be completed within the last few years upon application to the program.
+- The volunteer experience should be completed within the past two years upon application to the program.

 - Experience gained as part of a program of study (practicum, work term, co-op, placement) is not acceptable, regardless of whether it counts for credit or not.